The-AVR/AVR-2022/docs/README.md

 ```

 To build or preview the site, make sure you have `npm` installed.
-To install all the dependencies, simply run
+To install all the dependencies, simply `cd` into this `docs` directory and run:

 ```bash
 npm install